 How Is PLA Made?

 While this process may not happen right in front of you, it’s still good to know how a filament or material is made.
-Unlike many plastics, which are made by using refined crude oil, PLA is made from plant-derived substances such as corn starch and sugarcane.
+Unlike many plastics, which are made by using refined crude oil, the main ingredient for PLA can come from plant-based substances such as corn starch and sugarcane.

 Raw Material